wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/choose-web-site-cloud-service-vm.md

 ### <a id="iis6"></a> I have an IIS6 application running on Windows Server 2003.

 Azure Websites makes it easy to avoid the infrastructure costs associated with migrating older IIS6 applications.
 Microsoft has created [easy to use migration tools and detailed migration guidance](https://www.movemetowebsites.net/) that enable you to check compatibility and identify any changes that need to be made.
 Integration with Visual Studio, TFS, and common CMS tools makes it easy to deploy IIS6 applications directly to the cloud.
-Once deployed, the Azure management portal provides robust management tools that enable you to scale down to manage costs and up to meet demand as necessary.
+Once deployed, the Azur Portal provides robust management tools that enable you to scale down to manage costs and up to meet demand as necessary.
 With the migration tool you can:

-* Quickly and easily migrate your legacy Windows Server 2003 web application to the cloud.
+* Quickly and easily migrate your legacy Windows Server 2003 web site to the cloud.
 * Opt to leave your attached SQL database on-premise to create a hybrid application.
 * Automatically move your SQL database along with your legacy application.

 ### <a id="smallbusiness"></a>I'm a small business owner, and I need an inexpensive way to host my site but with future growth in mind.

 Azure Websites is a great solution for this scenario, because you can start using it for free and then add more capabilities when you need them.
-Each free web app comes with a domain provided by Azure (*your_company*.chinacloudsites.cn), and the platform includes integrated deployment and management tools <!-- deleted by customization as well as an application gallery that make it easy to get started -->.
+Each free web site comes with a domain provided by Azure (*your_company*.chinacloudsites.cn), and the platform includes integrated deployment and management tools <!-- deleted by customization as well as an application gallery that make it easy to get started -->.
 There are many other services and scaling options that allow the site to evolve with increased user demand.
 With Azure Websites, you can:

 - Begin with the free tier and then scale up as needed.
 <!-- deleted by customization
-- Use the Application Gallery to quickly set up popular web applications, such as WordPress.
+- Use the Application Gallery to quickly set up popular web sites, such as WordPress.
 -->
 - Add additional Azure services and features to your application as needed.
-- Secure your web app with HTTPS.
+- Secure your web site with HTTPS.

 ### <a id="designer"></a> I'm a web or graphic designer, and I want to design and build websites for my customers